Ebunski/Dynamic-navbar/README.md

-   I learnt how to layer the classes for responsive design. e.g navbar - with the bg and color for mobile and flex for desktop hiding of toggle for desktop and hiding social for mobile links container with an height of zero and giving an height on show.
+   I learnt how to layer the classes for responsive design. e.g navbar - with the bg and color for mobile and flex for desktop header containing the items for mobile hiding of toggle for desktop and hiding social for mobile links container with an height of zero and giving an height on show.

 3. React:
-   Learnt how to combine useEffect, useRef and useState Practical example of useRef hook - navbars,forms.
+   Learnt how to combine useEffect, useRef and useState Practical example of useRef hook - navbars,forms,useEffects - used to access DOM nodes.
    .getBoundingClientRect() - for getting dimensions of elements Refresher on vanilla javascript method of accessing css properties.